Learn about regulations in Compliance Manager

 You can give users a specific role that will apply to certain regulations by managing user roles from a regulation's details page.
 When you set a user's role for a regulation, the user will be able to interact at that role level for all assessments (existing and future) created with that regulation.
 (You can also restrict access to individual assessments following these instructions.)

 External users who need access for auditing or other purposes can also be assigned an access role for regulations.
-You'll provide access to external individual by assigning them an Azure Active Directory (AD) role.
-Learn more about assigning Azure AD roles.
+You'll provide access to external individual by assigning them a Microsoft Entra role.
+Learn more about assigning Microsoft Entra roles.

 Steps for granting access